Time-causal and time-recursive wavelets: Introduction

 By the time-causal limit kernel constituting the composition of a set of truncated exponential kernels in cascade, the temporal smoothing operation equivalently corresponds to applying a set of first-order integrators in cascade.
-In terms of discrete implementation, such an operation can be approximated by a set of first-order recursive filters coupled in cascade.
+In terms of discrete implementation, such an operation can be well approximated by a set of first-order recursive filters coupled in cascade.
 Thereby, the resulting implementation is fully time-recursive, meaning that no other temporal memory of the past is needed, beyond the information contained in the temporal scale channels themselves.
-Specifically, this implies straightforward implementation schemes on regular signal processing architectures.
+Specifically, this implies straightforward and very efficient implementation schemes on regular signal processing architectures.

-By combining such mother wavelets with different types of normalizations with respect to the scale parameter, either in terms of $L_p$-norms or the notion of scale-normalized derivatives, scale selective signal processing algorithms can then be designed, that lead to extrema over scales in the magnitude of the resulting time-causal wavelet representations at temporal scale levels proportional to characteristic durations of different types of temporal structures in the input data (Lindeberg \citeyear{Lin17-JMIV,Lin18-SIIMS,Lin18-JMIV}), with close relationships to the previously studied notion of modulus maxima in wavelet representations (Mallat and Hwang \citeyear{MalHwa92-IT}).
+By combining such mother wavelets with different types of normalizations with respect to the scale parameter, either in terms of $L_p$-norms or the notion of scale-normalized derivatives, scale selective signal processing algorithms can then be designed, that lead to extrema over scales in the magnitude of the resulting time-causal wavelet representations at temporal scale levels proportional to characteristic durations of different types of temporal structures in the input data (Lindeberg \citeyear{Lin17-JMIV,Lin18-SIIMS,Lin18-JMIV}), with close relationships to the previously studied notion of modulus maxima in non-causal wavelet representations (Mallat and Hwang \citeyear{MalHwa92-IT}).

-In this way, we will demonstrate that significant components in more traditional non-causal wavelet theory can be carried over to a time-causal temporal domain, which opens up for a variety of application areas, where either (i)~temporal signals are to be processed in real time, such as for purposes of real-time monitoring or as components in control systems, that are to react to a continuous inflow of information, or (ii)~analysis of biological or physical signals that needs to be performed in a completely time-causal manner, to be biologically or physically realistic, such as in mathematically based models of biological or physical processes.
+In this way, we will demonstrate that significant components in more traditional non-causal wavelet theory can be carried over to a time-causal temporal domain, which opens up for a variety of application areas, where either (i)~temporal signals are to be processed in real time, such as for purposes of real-time monitoring, time series analysis and prediction, including learning-based systems as detailed further in Section~\ref{sec-summ-concl}, or as components in control-loop systems, that are to react to a continuous inflow of information, as well as (ii)~analysis of biological or physical signals that needs to be performed in a completely time-causal manner, to be biologically or physically realistic, such as in mathematically based models of biological or physical processes.

+In this paper, we develop the underlying fundaments of the proposed class of time-causal wavelets, with special emphasis on their theoretical properties, combined with characterizations of scaling properties and proofs-of-concepts for different types of temporal signals.